Promoting Participation in Discussions

 • Include a list of discussion ideas for each of the seven types of discussion prompts discussed in the Discussion Board Design section of the proposal (see next page for example).

 • Ask students to list their favorite professional book with a short description and the author.
 At the end of the week, the students have created a resource list of professional books that pertain to their career path.
-(Most LMS’ allow for the discussion board to be printed or exported into Excel.)
+(Most learning management systems allow for the discussion board to be printed or exported into Excel.)

-• Effectively engage students in argument to improve critical-thinking skills.
+• Effectively engage students in arguments to improve critical-thinking skills.
 Post a debatable topic and divide the students into groups to defend or oppose the topic.

 • Post a superior, average, and poorly written discussion board posts in order to model the desired level of scholarly writing that is expected.